Best REITs In Singapore 2019

 Before investing in REITs, it is prudent to first understand the basics of the sector they serve.
 This is for the reason that a REIT performs poorly if the industry it serves is in a tailspin.
 Basically, REITs offer space for various purposes.
 For instance, a retail REIT will rent out spaces to shopping malls, department stores, et cetera.

 Therefore, if the retail sector is generally underperforming, it will affect the take up of the spaces.
 As a result, there will be no income to distribute to the shareholders.
 Given that most REITs acquire their capital from loans, bad times could even lead to a REIT winding up entirely.
 Basically, this means one could lose their money.

 REITs to invest in 2019

-Ascendas has remained as the best REIT in Singapore for quite some time now.
-As the Motley Fool reports, the company has put up excellent numbers since the third quarter ended December, 2017.
-At the time, the REIT had a market capitalisation of S$7.62 billion.
+Ascendas has remained the best REIT in Singapore for quite some time now.
+As the Motley Fool reports, the company has put up excellent numbers since the third quarter ended in December 2017.
+At the time, the REIT had a market capitalization of S$7.62 billion.